spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/rhel-pxk.md

 You can create a custom VMware vSphere RHEL image with [Palette eXtended Kubernetes](../../../integrations/kubernetes.md) (PXK) and use it to deploy a Kubernetes cluster.
-You choose to build the custom RHEL image with PXK using FIPS or opt for a non-FIPS-compliant image.
+You can choose to build the custom RHEL image with PXK using FIPS or opt for a non-FIPS-compliant image.
 This workflow is built on-top of the [Image Builder](https://github.com/kubernetes-sigs/image-builder) project.
-Check out the [Image Builder vSphere](https://image-builder.sigs.k8s.io/capi/providers/vsphere) section of the documentationto learn more about this workflow.
+Check out the [Image Builder vSphere](https://image-builder.sigs.k8s.io/capi/providers/vsphere) section of the documentation to learn more about this workflow.

 Use the following steps to build a custom RHEL image with PXK for VMware vSphere and deploy a Kubernetes cluster.